I’d like to suggest a mindfulness practice for you to use as you read. The topic is a rather controversial issue right now.

 The findings of these surveys suggesting that a rape epidemic is occurring in our nation aren’t new.
 In fact, in Who Stole Feminism: How Women Have Betrayed Women (1994), Christina Hoff Sommers wrote:

-Again, why are we, as a society, so obsessed with victimization?
+Again, why are we so obsessed with victimization?

 According to psychologist Dr. David J Ley, Ph.D., there are actually some benefits to victimization.
 He states, “In our culture of victimhood, victims can be excused for victimizing others, taking away the rights, freedoms and autonomy of others, in service to their victimization.”